A closed-form filter for binary time series: Illustration on financial time series

-To clarify the computational improvements provide by the methods in Section \ref{sec.41}, we also compare, in Figure \ref{f3} and in Table \ref{table1}, their performance against the competing strategies mentioned in Section \ref{sec_1}.
-Here, the focus is on the marginal smoothing distribution of $\theta_{1t}$ and $\theta_{2t}$ at the last day among those available for batch smoothing.
-Such a distribution of interest coincides with the filtering at time $t=97$, thereby allowing the implementation of the filters discussed in Section \ref{sec_1}, to evaluate performance both in terms of smoothing and filtering.
-The competing methods include the extended Kalman filter \citep{uhlmann1992}, the bootstrap particle filter \citep{gordon1993} and the Rao-Blackwellized sequential Monte Carlo by \citet{andrieu2002} which leverages the hierarchical representation \eqref{eq3}--\eqref{eq5} of model \eqref{eq1}--\eqref{eq2}.
-Although being a popular solution in routine implementations, the extended Kalman filter relies on a quadratic approximation of the probit log-likelihood which leads to a Gaussian filtering distribution, thereby affecting the quality of online learning when imbalances in the data induce skewness.
-The bootstrap particle filter \citep{gordon1993} is, instead, motivated by the apparent absence of a tractable optimal proposal distribution $p(\btheta_t \mid \btheta^{(r)}_{t-1 \mid t-1}, \by_t)$ \citep{doucet2000} and, therefore, proposes values from $p(\btheta_t {\mid} \btheta^{(r)}_{t-1 \mid t-1})$.
-Also Rao-Blackwellized sequential Monte Carlo \citep{andrieu2002} aims at providing an alternative particle filter, which addresses the apparent unavailability of an analytical expression for the optimal proposal and the corresponding importance weights.
-The authors overcome this key issue by proposing a sequential Monte Carlo strategy for the Rao-Blackwellized filtering distribution $p(\bz_t \mid \by_{1:t})$ of the partially observed Gaussian data $\bz_t$ in model \eqref{eq3}--\eqref{eq5} and compute, for each trajectory $\bz^{(r)}_{1:t}$, relevant moments of $p(\btheta_t \mid \bz^{(r)}_{1:t})$ via classical Kalman filter updates---applied to model \eqref{eq4}--\eqref{eq5}---which are then averaged across particles to obtain Monte Carlo estimates for the moments of $p(\btheta_t \mid \by_{1:t})$.
+To clarify the computational improvements of the methods developed in Sects.~\ref{sec.41} and \ref{sec.42}, we also compare, in Fig.~\ref{f3} and in Table \ref{table1}, their performance against the competing strategies mentioned in Sect.~\ref{sec_1}.
+Here, the focus is on the accuracy and computational cost in approximating the exact filtering distribution at time $t=1,\ldots,97$, thereby allowing the implementation of the filters discussed in Sect.\ \ref{sec_1}.
+The competing methods include the extended Kalman filter \citep{uhlmann1992} (\textsc{ekf}), the bootstrap particle filter \citep{gordon1993} (\textsc{boot}), and the Rao--Blackwellized (\textsc{rao-b}) sequential Monte Carlo strategy by \citet{andrieu2002}, which has been discussed in Sect.~\ref{sec.422} and exploits the hierarchical representation \eqref{eq3}--\eqref{eq5} of model \eqref{eq1}--\eqref{eq2}.
+Although being a popular solution in routine implementations, the extended Kalman filter relies on a quadratic approximation of the probit log-likelihood which leads to Gaussian filtering distributions, thereby affecting the quality of online learning when imbalances in the data induce skewness.
+The bootstrap particle filter \citep{gordon1993} provides, instead, a general \textsc{sisr} that relies on the importance density $p(\btheta_t \mid \btheta_{t-1})$, thus failing to account effectively for information in $\by_t$, when proposing particles.
+Rao--Blackwellized sequential Monte Carlo \citep{andrieu2002} aims at providing an alternative particle filter, which also addresses the apparent unavailability of an analytic form for the ``optimal" particle filter \citep{doucet2000}.
+The authors overcome this issue by proposing a sequential Monte Carlo strategy for the Rao--Blackwellized density $p(\bz_{1:t} \mid \by_{1:t})$ of the partially observed Gaussian responses $\bz_{1:t}$ in model \eqref{eq3}--\eqref{eq5} and compute, for each trajectory $\bz_{1:t \mid t}$, relevant moments of $(\btheta_t \mid \bz_{1:t\mid t})$ via classical Kalman filter updates --- applied to model \eqref{eq4}--\eqref{eq5} --- which are then averaged across the particles to obtain Monte Carlo estimates for the moments of $(\btheta_t \mid \by_{1:t})$.
+As specified in Remark \ref{rem1}, this solution, when adapted to draw samples from $p(\btheta_t\mid \by_{1:t})$, is a special case of the sequential strategy in Sect.~\ref{sec.422}, with no lookahead, i.e., $k=0$.